Looking at what the lens world has to offer recently, I came on the great Samyang 85 mm f 1.4

 The cushioning and weight are much better, as is the focus ring’s consistency, resulting in a much better manual experience.

-The f/1.4 aperture allows a large amount of light in, and its focal length is excellent for capturing not distorted facial features.
+The f/1.4 aperture allows a large amount of light in, and its focal length is excellent for capturing distorted facial features.
 The internal focusing system provides soft, smooth manual focusing, and the iris diaphragm design helps to generate attractive bokeh, which is the aesthetic quality of the blur produced in the out-of-focus sections of a picture.

 The Samyang 85mm 1.4 is a tiny and light lens, with a weight that does not reach 600 grams.
 The glass is black with a slightly stretched finish and has a gold accent ring near the front.
 The lens holder is made of metal, and the 72 mm filter threads are made of plastic.

-Usually, Samyang, in its previous models, when mounting the lens next to the camera body, will not produce supplemental information to the camera, which means that the camera is better to have it in manual use.
+Usually, Samyang, in its previous models, when mounting the lens next to the camera body, will not produce supplemental information to the camera, which means that the camera is better to have in manual use.

 Advanced functions, such as image stabilization in the body, do not allow a great possibility to function.